zubaird/blogthingy/README.md

 ### Get started

   - Update this file: `./javascripts/site.js` with your information, then run: `npm run init`

   - Write your first post: `npm run draft-post helloWorld!`
+    - Find it in `posts/helloWorld!.md`, and add some markdown.

   - Turn it to HTML: `npm run publish-post helloWorld`

-  - Read it: `npm run beefy`
+  - View it locally: `npm run beefy`

   - Profit: (Let me know once you've figured that part out!)

 ### Commands

   `npm run [command]`

   - compile: Compiles handlebars templates in the `./javascripts/templates` directory
-  - compile-posts: Turn markdown posts to HTML, then compiles any handlebars e.g. `{{ }}` inside.
-  - make-post [POST NAME]: Generates a blank markdown post in `./posts` with a timestamp.
+  - draft-post [POST NAME]: Generates a blank markdown post in `./posts` with a timestamp.
+  - pubish-post: turns post to HTML, compiles any handlebars, and publishes it.
   - beefy: Watches working directory
-  - md-to-html:
   - init: Init based on site.js config

 ### Uses